2 Describing data

 \[ \textrm{PE} = \frac{\textrm{Stock price} \times \textrm{Shares outstanding}}{\textrm{Net income}} \] What critical assumption have we made in deriving the last equation?
 Is this likely to hold in practice?

-1. Calculating the PE ratio using pe = mkt_cap / ib, create a plot of PE ratio for Australian banks over time like that created for market-to-book ratios above.
+1. Calculating the PE ratio using pe = mkt_cap / ib, create a plot similar to Figure 2.4, but for the PE ratios of Australian banks over time.

 2. Suppose you wanted to produce the plots in the test (market capitalization; market-to-book ratios; histogram of ROE) using Excel starting from spreadsheet versions of the three data sets provided above?
 Which aspects of the task would be easier?
 Which would be more difficult?
 What benefits do you see in using R code as we did above?